Post 9 of 10

-Well, there are different ways to earn on the platform, from subscriptions, through ad revenue, to selling customized merchandise.
+Well, there are different ways to earn on the platform, from subscriptions, through ad revenue, to selling customized Twitch merch.
 Here are the best ways to earn money on Twitch:

 I will try to guide you through all the options and explain how to make money on Twitch.
 Stay tuned to find out more about the amazing opportunity to earn by doing things you are used to doing in your free time!

 How to Earn Money on Twitch (in General)